 Commercial fertilizers are applied to agricultural crops to increase crop yields.
-Prior to the 1950s, most farming occurred on small family farms with limited use of chemicals.
+Before the 1950s, most farming occurred on small family farms with limited use of chemicals.
 The shift since then to larger corporate farms has coincided with the use of chemical fertilizers in modern agricultural practices.
 The three major types of commercial fertilizer used in the U.S. are nitrogen, phosphate, and potash.

-Nitrogen (N) is found primarily in an organic form in soils, but can also occur as nitrate.
+Nitrogen (N) is found primarily in an organic form in soils but can also occur as nitrate.
 Because nitrate is extremely soluble and mobile, it can lead to nuisance algal growth, mostly in downstream estuaries, and cause contamination of drinking water.
 Nitrogen fertilizer can also stimulate the release of nitrous oxide, a greenhouse gas, from soils (Davidson, 2009).
 Phosphorus (P) occurs in soil in several forms, both organic and inorganic.
-Phosphorus loss due to erosion is common and phosphate, while less soluble than nitrate, can easily be transported in runoff.
+Phosphorus loss due to erosion is common, and phosphate, while less soluble than nitrate, can easily be transported in runoff.
 Phosphorus/phosphate runoff can also lead to nuisance algae and plant growth, often in freshwater streams, lakes, and estuaries.
-Potash is the oxide form of potassium (K) and its principal forms as fertilizer are potassium chloride, potassium sulfate, and potassium nitrate.
+Potash is the oxide form of potassium (K); its principal forms as fertilizer are potassium chloride, potassium sulfate, and potassium nitrate.
 When used at recommended application rates, there are few to no adverse effects from potassium, but it is a common component of mixed fertilizers used for high crop yields and is tracked in the fertilizer use surveys conducted.

 - What the Data Show

 Total commercial fertilizer consumption in the U.S. increased rapidly before 1982 as more acreage was devoted to high-yield crop varieties and hybrids that responded favorably to more intensive fertilizer use.
 As global demand for grains grew, U.S. consumption of commercial fertilizers peaked at 24 million tons in 1981.
+Since then, total fertilizer use has fluctuated, with no persistent trend, due to numerous interactions of supply and demand.
 When grain demand dropped in 1983, a large amount of U.S. cropland went out of production, reducing fertilizer consumption to 18 million tons.
 Commercial fertilizer use then trended upward, largely due to increased corn plantings.
 Since 2004, annual fertilizer use has been more volatile in the face of rapidly rising fertilizer prices, driven by rising energy and input material costs.
-Record fertilizer prices in 2009 reduced consumption to 18 million tons, a 24 percent decline from 2004.
-As fertilizer prices declined in 2010, consumption rebounded to 21 million tons (USDA ERS, 2013).
+Record fertilizer prices in 2009 reduced consumption to 17.7 million tons, a 24 percent decline from 2004.
+As fertilizer prices declined in 2010, consumption rebounded to 20.8 million tons (USDA ERS, 2019c).
+Consumption continued to increase in each subsequent year, up to 23.2 million tons in 2014, and then decreased slightly to 22.0 million tons in 2015.
 (Data for tonnage of fertilizer, U.S. cropland acreage, and price of fertilizer not shown.)

-Since 1960, the amount of land used for crop production generally has fluctuated between 290 and 360 million acres, with the highest acreage used in the late 1960s and early 1970s.
-The largest fluctuations occurred between 1969 (292 million acres) and 1981 (357 million acres) (Nickerson et al., 2011).
-Since 2004, the amount of land used for crop production has been relatively stable, ranging between 314 and 321 million acres (USDA ERS, 2012).
+Since 1960, the amount of land used for crop production generally has fluctuated between 290 and 360 million acres, with the highest acreage used in the late 1970s and early 1980s.
+The largest fluctuations occurred between 1969 (292 million acres) and 1981 (357 million acres).
+Since 1996, the amount of land used for crop production has been relatively stable, ranging between 314 and 328 million acres (USDA ERS, 2019a).

-The four major crops in the U.S.—corn, cotton, soybeans, and wheat—account for about 60 percent of the principal crop acreage and receive over 60 percent of the N, P, and K used in the U.S. Estimates from annual NASS Acreage reports show that from 1995 to 2006, between 76 and 80 million acres of corn were planted annually.
-In 2007, nearly 93 million acres were planted (USDA NASS, 2007a).
-A total of 76.5 million acres of corn were planted during the survey year (2005-2006).
+The four major crops in the U.S.—corn, cotton, soybeans, and wheat—account for about 60 percent of the principal crop acreage and receive over 60 percent of the nitrogen (N), phosphate (P), and potash (K) used in the U.S. (Daberkow and Huang, 2006).
+From 1995 to 2018, between 72 and 97 million acres of corn were planted annually.
+Land planted for corn peaked in 2012 at 97.3 million acres (USDA NASS, 2018b).
+In 2019, the most recent year for which acreage data are available, 92 million acres were planted (USDA NASS, 2019a).
 Corn acreage is concentrated in the center of the country (EPA Regions 5 and 7), but most EPA Regions grow some corn.
-Use of fertilizer on corn typically accounts for more than 40 percent of commercial fertilizer used in the U.S. (Daberkow and Huang, 2006).
+Use of fertilizer on corn has historically accounted for more than 40 percent of commercial fertilizer used in the U.S. (Daberkow and Huang, 2006).